 The Society for Post-Acute and Long-Term Care Medicine (AMDA) wrote that post-acute care typically refers to care provided to patients recently released from the hospital.
 It can take place in many settings, including nursing homes and rehabilitation centers.

 According to MedPac, depending on the intensity of care the patient requires, treatment may include a stay in an inpatient rehab setting.
 It could also be ongoing outpatient therapy or care provided at home.

 How Do I Know When To Transition Out Of Post-Acute Care?

-According to Caring For The Ages, you want to shoot for the optimal length of stay for yourself the person needing care.
+According to Caring For The Ages, you want to shoot for the optimal length of stay for yourself or the person needing care.
 There are no hard and fast rules, although a physician may be able to make a recommendation.

 It’s hard to say just where the sweet spot is for each individual person, and there are many variables to factor into this equation.
 So, when is the right time to transition out?